NothingOverHere/ssh-keygen/README.md

 ![img](./asserts/8.png)

+After you generate the key, you can add the public key to your account on GitHub.com to enable authentication for Git operations over SSH.
-Open your web browser and navigate to GitHub.
+Open your web browser and navigate to GitHub Account.

 ![img](./asserts/9.png)